pinterest/elixir-thrift/CONTRIBUTING.md

 1. Fork this repository to your own account
 2. Make your changes and verify that `mix test` passes
-3. Commit your work and push to a topic branch on your fork
+3. Commit your work and push to a new branch on your fork
 4. Submit a [pull request](https://github.com/pinterest/elixir-thrift/compare/)
 5. Participate in the code review process by responding to feedback